rwieruch/blog_robinwieruch_content/react-firebase-social-login.md

 Note: The following sections show API keys, secrets, URIs and other sensible data that you shouldn't share with other people.
 They should be kept secret.
 That's why all the sensible data shown in the following sections is fake.

 Firebase has the restriction to allow only one E-Mail address per user.
-If you try to use another sign in method next to the default email/password sign in method, you may see the following error: "An account already exists with the same email address but different sign-in credentials.
+If you try to use another sign in method next to the default email/password sign in method, you may see the following error: "An account already exists with the same email address but different sign in credentials.
 Sign in using a provider associated with this email address."
 It's because your E-Mail address from your Google account may be the same as for Facebook account or your default email/password combination.
 In order to overcome this behavior, only for this section though, you can deactivate it in your Firebase dashboard on the Authentication tab.
 There you can allow more than one account for the same E-Mail address:

 {{% pin_it_image "react firebase one account per email" "img/posts/react-firebase-social-login/firebase-one-account-per-email.jpg" "is-src-set" %}}